abauville/Sunaba/README.md

 1. optimize marker to cells to make less boolean tests
 1. add subgrid diffusion on markers
 1. Physics_InterpFromParticlesToCell: values of T might need to be overwritten for periodic nodes
+1. Create Numbering->boundary and Numbering->boundaryNeighbour to optimize the looping the boundaries for EC arrays

 ### TO DO LIST VISUALIZATION ###
 hCalling Python to do data treatment would be ideal.
 See :ttp://www.linuxjournal.com/article/8497